QuKunLab/SPACEL/README.md

 Read the [documentation](https://spacel.readthedocs.io) for more information.

 ## Latest updates
+### Version 1.1.2 2023-07-12
+#### Fixed Bugs
+- Removed `rpy2` from the pypi dependency of SPACEL.
+It now needs to be pre-installed when creating the environment through conda.
+- Fixed a bug in Scube where the `best_model_state` was not referenced before being used.
+#### Features
+- Added function documentations for Scube related to the GPR model.

 ### Version 1.1.1 2023-07-11
 #### Features
 * All code based on `Tensorflow` have been mirated to `PyTorch`, it does not have `Tensorflow` as dependency anymore.